Working to fill the technology gap, CfAL provides computers and technology programs

 Technology & Computer Training Program

-CfAL's traditional, in-person Technology & Computer Training program offers 10.5 hours of basic computer instruction.
+CfAL's Technology & Computer Training program provides FREE basic computer instruction.
 Participants learn how to create a resume in Microsoft Word, a household budget in Microsoft Excel, a basic presentation in PowerPoint, and how to operate virus and spyware software.

 Program benefits include building job skills from typing and learning Microsoft programs to basic budgeting and computer maintenance.
-Parents also have the opportunity to extend learning beyond the classroom, and increase involvement in children’s education at home.
+Parents are also able to extend learning beyond the classroom, and increase involvement in children’s education at home.
 This program works to eliminate the technology gap for disadvantaged families.

 Participants who complete the entire program AND do not have a working computer in the home also receive a FREE refurbished computer and technical support for one-year.